 Possible Penalties for Driving While Suspended

 New Jersey separates suspended license penalties according to the number of offenses.
-Each time you are charged with driving on a suspended prednisone license you face a different penalty.
+Each time you are charged with driving on a suspended license you face a different penalty.

 First Offense